Effect of the Quark-Gluon Vertex on Dynamical Chiral Symmetry Breaking: Gap equation: preliminaries and the gluon propagator

 Notably, multiplicative renormalizability ensures that the mass function does not depend on the renormalization point.
-Not that for the simplicity of notation, we will omit displaying the $\mu^2$ dependence altogether. \\
+For the simplicity of notation, we will omit displaying the $\mu$ dependence altogether.

-The general form of the gluon propagator is \cite{Aguilar:2009nf}:
+The general form of the gluon propagator is:

-where $D(q^2)$ is the gluon dressing function and $\xi$ is the covariant gauge.
-A typical choice is the Landau gauge \cite{Bashir:2008fk,Bashir:2009fv,Raya:2013ina}, which corresponds to $\xi = 0$.
-It occupies a special place in field theories since, among other things, model dependent differences between ans${\rm \ddot{a}}$tze for the gluon-quark vertex are least noticeable in this gauge.
-Moreover, it is a covariant gauge which is readily implemented in lattice QCD simulations \cite{Cucchieri:2009kk,Boucaud:2018xup}.
+where $D(q^2)$ is the gluon dressing function and $\xi$ is the covariant gauge parameter.
+Due to the corresponding Ward identity, the longitudinal term proportional to $\xi$ does not get corrections at any order of perturbation theory.
+Hence $\xi=0$ is an obvious first option to work with.
+It corresponds to the Landau gauge, which is a convenient and natural choice for several reasons.
+Among others, model dependent differences between various \emph{ans\"atze} for the QGV are least noticeable in this gauge~\cite{Binosi:2016wcx}.
+Moreover, it is a covariant gauge which is readily implemented in lattice QCD simulations~\cite{Cucchieri:2009kk,Boucaud:2018xup}.

-The first model of gluon propagator employed herein is the well known Maris-Tandy model \cite{Maris:1999nt}.
-In this model, the effective coupling $\alpha_{s}(q^2)\equiv g^2 D(q^2)/4\pi$ is given by:
+The first model of the gluon propagator employed herein is the MT interaction~\cite{Maris:1999nt}, where the effective coupling, $\alpha_{s}(q^2)\equiv g^2 D(q^2)/4\pi$, has the following form: